Departments, Centers, & Programs:

 Sean M. Healey & AMG Center for ALS at Mass General

 - Neurology, American Board of Psychiatry and Neurology

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-My research activities are dedicated to the study and treatment of patients with amyotrophic lateral sclerosis (ALS) and Huntington's Disease (HD).
-I design human clinical trials to evaluate the safety and effectiveness of therapies that have shown promise in preclinical studies.
-I built a neurology clinical trial unit and also formed an international consortium to test novel therapies in ALS, the Northeast ALS (NEALS) consortium.
-The NEALS consortium consists of 92 clinical sites in the United States and Canada dedicated to performing joint academic led clinical trials in ALS.
-We completed seven multi-center clinical trials in ALS.
-We are leading three new trials in ALS, ceftriaxone, KNS 760704 and a an antisense oligonucleotide to superoxide dismutase (SOD1) in people with familial SOD1 ALS.
+My research activities are dedicated to the study and treatment of patients with Amyotrophic Lateral Sclerosis (ALS) and other neurological disorders.
+As Director of the MGH Neurological Clinical Research Institute and the Principal Investigator for the NINDS supported NeuroNEXT Clinical Coordinating center (www.neuronext.org), I design clinical trials to evaluate the safety and effectiveness of therapies that have shown promise in preclinical studies.
+In ALS, I co-founded an international consortium to test novel therapies in ALS, the Northeast ALS (NEALS) consortium.
+The NEALS consortium consists of over 128 clinical sites in the United States and Canada dedicated to performing joint academic led clinical trials in ALS..
+We are leading several new trials in ALS.
 There is a critical need in neurology for highly trained clinical investigators who work collaboratively with basic scientists to develop new therapeutic strategies.
-In collaboration with Drs.
-Ravina, I was awarded a contract from the NINDS to create a training course in Clinical Trial Methods for neurologists.